In our previous article we looked at documents and in particular, what makes good ones.

 All documents produced and used in the lab must be included in the control system.
 This is a requirement of accreditation and certification standards.
 This includes SOPs, texts, references, manuals and external documents such as regulations and standards.

 We’re all familiar with how to create a document.
-In a lab setting document templates or a standard outline are extremely helpful.
+In a lab setting, templates or a standard outline are extremely helpful.
 Current staff will quickly become familiar with the structure and new staff will find documents with the same layout easy to navigate.

 Templates should include a method for identifying the version of the document and the date.
-Also consider adding an amendment table at the end to give a quick summary of changes made to a new issue of a document.
+Also consider adding an amendment table at the end to give a quick summary of changes made to a new issue.

 Getting it out there

 Once you’ve created your document, don’t just drop it into the system.

 Develop a clear process for formal review and approval.
 Have lab management or someone with appropriate knowledge approve the document to ensure accuracy.
 Approval could simply be shown by a signature and date.